graalvm/graalvm-demos/spring-native-image/README-Cloud-Shell.md

 6. Once the app is running in the foreground, press CTRL+C to stop it.

-## Step 5: Build and run a native executable
+## Step 5: Build and Run a Native Executable

-Let's build a native executable for our Spring Boot microservice using GraalVM Enterprise Native Image.
+Now build a native executable for your Spring Boot microservice using GraalVM Enterprise Native Image.

 1. Build the app native executable